jtdaugherty/brick/README.md

 `brick` is young and may be missing some essential features.
-There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` is also something of a research project of mine, and some aspects of the design involve trade-offs that are not entirely settled.
+There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` is also something of an experimental project of mine and some aspects of the design involve trade-offs that are not entirely settled.

 `brick` exports an extension API that makes it possible to make your own